 However, when scheduling your posts recurrently, you should again consider your specific audience.
 Each network works differently and has different preferences regarding posting frequency.
-While on some networks such as Pinterest and Instagram you will generally receive more likes and interaction the more you post, being too active on other platforms can even backlash and hurt your posts performance.
+While on some networks such as Pinterest and Instagram you will generally receive more likes and interaction the more you post, being too active on other platforms can even backlash and hurt the performance of your posts.

-To get a better grip on all the Do’s and Don’ts on posting frequency, take a look at these general guidelines on how often to post to social media.
+How often to To get a better grip on all the dos and don’ts on posting frequency, take a look at these general guidelines on how often to post to social media.

 Recycle, Re-Purpose & Re-Share Your Evergreen Content

 If you want to drive traffic to your page, you should always take a look at all the resources you already have in store.
 Great and high-quality content requires a lot of effort to write.
 Therefore, if you already have valuable articles, guides, and infographics that have performed well in the past, don’t let them dust over in your archives.

 Instead, re-share your best articles, videos, and graphics recurrently.

 Chances are many of your followers haven’t seen your best article the first time you have posted it, so resharing your evergreen content is a great way to keep your social feeds busy, reach new readers and generate traffic for your blog.

 But don’t simply re-share your content with the exact same comments, images, and hashtags.
 Once you have put so much effort in creating a valuable blog post, you should make the most of your content and re-purpose the content as much as possible.
 Time to get creative!
 Re-share your posts with different comments.
 Add questions to encourage reactions or directly ask for retweets and shares.